JMitchTech/JMitchTech/README.md

 - 🎖️ Veteran — U.S. Army IT Specialist (25B)
 - 📦 Relocating to Pennsylvania
 - 📚 Expanding into cybersecurity and networking
-- 💼 Open to Sysadmin and IT Generalist roles
+- 💼 Open to Sysadmin, IT Generalist, and Security roles

 ---